All About Magnetic Resonance Imaging Technologists

 - Medical Imaging Director

-There were about 36,600 jobs for Magnetic Resonance Imaging Technologist in 2016 (in the United States).
+In 2016, there was an estimated number of 36,600 jobs in the United States for Magnetic Resonance Imaging Technologist.
 New jobs are being produced at a rate of 13.4% which is above the national average.
 The Bureau of Labor Statistics predicts 4,900 new jobs for Magnetic Resonance Imaging Technologist by 2026.
 The BLS estimates 2,500 yearly job openings in this field.

 The states with the most job growth for MRI Tech are Arizona, Utah, and Wyoming.
 Watch out if you plan on working in Vermont, Illinois, or Kansas.
 These states have the worst job growth for this type of profession.